China leaders reassert control over security portfolio

 By then, it was evident to the architects of China's next government that the country's security chief should be placed below the Standing Committee.
 The reconfigured Standing Committee is designed so that all of the members have relatively equal amounts of power.

 "It's a better way for the party to exert its control," Joshua Rosenzweig explains.
-"Meng Jianzhu is still going to be answering to someone on the Standing Committee but that person is not going to be directly in control of the security apparatus."'No downplaying'
+"Meng Jianzhu is still going to be answering to someone on the Standing Committee but that person is not going to be directly in control of the security apparatus."

 The party's attempt to reposition the country's security forces more firmly under its rule seems to have begun at lower levels earlier this year.